IsaacCavallaro/IsaacCavallaro_T1A2/readme.md

 # Site Description

+The site was built with a responsive mobile first design, allowing its contents to adjust to multiple screen sizes.

 # Purpose

-The purpose of this website is to provided information regarding my background, professional knowledge and illustrate the work I have developed during my time at Coder Academy.
+The purpose of this website is to provided information regarding my professional background and illustrate the work I have developed during my time at Coder Academy.

 # Target Audience